gscontras/probLang/chapters/02-pragmatics.md

 viz(literalListener("some"))
 ~~~~

 Next, let's have a look at the speaker's behavior.
-Intuitively put, in the vanilla RSA model the speaker will never choose a false message; the speaker chooses among the true utterances by prioritizing those with the strongest meaning (see [appendix](app-02-utilities.html)).
-Verify this with the following code.
+Intuitively put, in the vanilla RSA model, the speaker will never choose a false message; the speaker chooses among the true utterances by prioritizing those with the strongest meaning (see [Appendix Chapter 2](app-02-utilities.html)).
+You can verify this behavior with the following code.

 ~~~~
 // code for state prior, semantics and literal listener as before